Robert F. Kennedy Memorial Stadium: Design

 During the years when the stadium was without baseball (1972–2004), the rotating seats remained in the football configuration.
 If an exhibition baseball game was scheduled, the left-field wall was only 250 ft from home plate, and a large screen was erected in left field for some games.

 View east from the Washington Monument, with RFK Stadium in the background (behind the U.S. Capitol).
 Northwest Stadium is visible at the top left corner.

 Some of RFK's quirks endear the venue to fans and players.
 The large rolling bleacher section is less stable than other seating, allowing fans to jump in rhythm to cause the whole area to bounce.
 Also, despite its small size (it never seated more than 58,000), because of the stadium's design and the proximity of the fans to the field when configured for football, the stadium was extremely loud when the usual sell-out Redskins crowds became vocal.
 Legend has it that Redskins head coach George Allen would order a large rolling door in the side of the stadium to be opened when visiting teams were attempting field goals at critical moments in games so that a swirling wind from off the adjacent Anacostia River might interfere with the flight of the kicked ball.

-Since the stadium is on a direct sightline with the Washington Monument and the U.S. Capitol, light towers were not allowed; instead, arc lights were placed on its curved, dipping roof.
+Since the stadium was on a direct sightline with the Washington Monument and the U.S. Capitol, light towers were not allowed; instead, arc lights were placed on its curved, dipping roof.

-Events D.C.—the city agency which operates RFK Stadium—began a strategic planning process in November 2013 to study options for the future of the stadium, its 80 acre campus and the nonmilitary portions of the adjacent D.C.
+Events D.C.—the city agency which operated RFK Stadium—began a strategic planning process in November 2013 to study options for the future of the stadium, its 80 acre campus and the nonmilitary portions of the adjacent D.C.
 Armory.
 The agency said that RFK Stadium has generated $4 million to $5 million a year in revenues since 1997, which did not cover operating expenses.
 In August 2014, Events D.C. chose the consulting firm of Brailsford & Dunlavey to create the master plan.
 The campus is currently home to the Fields at RFK Campus sports complex and the Skate Park at RFK Campus.